 We’re often asked whether our goat’s milk soap can be used as a shampoo, and we usually say yes, but not for the long term.
 (I’ve tried it, and I wasn’t pleased with the results.)
 Soaps, and many of the shampoo bars on the market, have an alkaline pH, which makes them a poor choice for maintaining healthy hair.
 If I’ve learned one thing from all of my research on natural shampoo, it’s that it’s all about pH.
 Hair is happiest and healthiest when its pH is somewhere between 4.5 and 5.5.
 This acidity helps to protect the scalp from fungi and bacteria growth.
 Using an alkaline shampoo will disrupt the pH balance of the scalp.
 Some people claim that this doesn’t matter, as long as you rinse with something acidic, such as apple cider vinegar, but I did not find this to help much.

 I knew I wanted a pH balanced natural shampoo, so I scoured the internet for a recipe that I could make with the ingredients I already had at home.
 I found one that used coconut milk, castor oil, honey, apple cider vinegar, and essential oils.
-What was odd about this recipe was that it wasn’t stable at room temperature, which makes sense, since the coconut milk and the honey would require the use of an artificial preservative.
+What was odd about this recipe was that it wasn’t stable at room temperature, which makes sense, since the coconut milk and the honey would require the use of a preservative.
 Following the recipe, I made shampoo cubes that I stored in the freezer.
 I thawed one cube every other shower, and kept the thawed shampoo in a Mason jar in the refrigerator when I wasn’t using it.
 The shampoo had a pleasant smell and a creamy consistency, but it didn’t seem to lather well (which can be normal for natural shampoos).
 I knew before I began using this recipe that the first few days (or even weeks) would be rough as my scalp adjusted to produce less oil.
 What I didn’t know is that my hair would turn into a sad, greasy mess for the entire month and I half that I stuck with this recipe, or that it would become progressively more greasy.
-IT WAS BAD.